 This tutorial teaches you how to convert a Microsoft Word document into an accessible PDF.
-We’re assuming you’ve already created an accessible Word document to convert.
+In this tutorial, we assume you’ve already created an accessible Word document to convert.
+So if you haven’t, please start there.

-Before you convert to PDF, you should add a Document Title to your Word document; this helps you avoid getting the “Missing Document Title” error in Adobe Acrobat and Canvas.
+Before you convert to PDF, you should add a document title to your Word document; this helps you avoid the “Missing Document Title” error in Adobe Acrobat and Canvas.

 Converting from a Word Document to a PDF